-- I) Possible police notification Parent/guardian of record notification Up to five (5) school days suspension Possible expulsion by the Principal. - m) Gossiping or spreading untrue stories that may falsely accuse or socially defame another student through word-of-mouth, written statement or use of technology - m) Parent/guardian of record notification up to ten (10) school days in-house or out of house suspension - n) Refusal to conform to school rules/accept school discipline. - n) Parent/guardian of record notification Up to five (5) school days in-house suspension - o) Gross disrespect to administrators, teachers, or staff by word or action, or use of any communication medium including both in or outside the school setting. - o)Parent/guardian of record notification Apology by student to the individual Minimum of three (3) school days Possible expulsion by Principal. suspension - p)Behavior causing dangerous conditions within shop and/or other areas within the school. - p)Parent/guardian of record notification Up to three (3) school days suspension Meeting with an administrator - q) Dishonest behavior by word or action. - q) Parent/guardian of record notification Up to three (3) school days suspension Meeting with an administrator - r) Use and possession of tobacco products & materials - Up to 2 days In House Suspension Parent Notification Notification to sports & activity directors r) First Offense smokeless tobacco, electronic cigarettes, vape pens, gum, mints, breath strips, nicotine hand gel, dissolvable tobacco, pipes, lighters, matches, and papers is prohibited on school property.

-The possession of non FDA approved nicotine delivery devices or other tobacco products or tobacco related to cigarettes, cigarette holders,

-In addition to the penalty, the products will be confiscated & destroyed by the paraphernalia, including but not limited Dean of Students and/or administrator.
-MIAA Penalty

-Second Offense Up to 3 days In House Suspension Parent Notification Notification to sports & activity directors In addition to the penalty, the products

-In addition to the penalty, the products will be confiscated & destroyed by the Dean of Students and/or administrator.
-MIAA Penalty

-Third Offense (and all subsequent Offenses) 2 days Out of School Suspension Parent Notification Notification to sports & activity directors In addition to the penalty, the products will be confiscated & destroyed by the t) False Alarm

-Dean of Students and/or administrator.
-MIAA Penalty

-- s) Inappropriate Bus Conduct.

-- s) Possible suspension
+- j) Removal from class/area

+Up to ten (10) school days suspension

-Possible privilege denied
+Possible police notification

 Parent/guardian of record notification

+Possible psychological evaluation

+Possible expulsion by the Principal

+- k) Possible police notification

+Up to ten (10) school days suspension

+Parent/guardian of record notification

+Possible expulsion by the Principal.

-- t) Parent/guardian of record notification Up to five school days suspension Notification to fire dept. and/or police Possible fines Possible community service required Possible expulsion by Principal
+- Possible police notification Parent/guardian of record notification Up to five (5) school days suspension Possible expulsion by the Principal.

-- u) Computer Use Violation/Misuse

-- u) Consequences range from demerits to suspension
+- m) Parent/guardian of record notification up to ten (10) school days in-house or out of house suspension

+- n) Parent/guardian of record notification Up to five (5) school days in-house suspension

+- o)Parent/guardian of record notification Apology by student to the individual Minimum of three (3) school days Possible expulsion by Principal. suspension

+- p)Parent/guardian of record

+notification

+Up to three (3) school days suspension

+Meeting with an administrator

+- q) Parent/guardian of record notification

-Up to 10 (ten) days suspension
+Up to three (3) school days suspension

-Potential suspension of Computer

-Privileges
+Meeting with an administrator

+- r) First Offense Up to 2 days In House Suspension Parent Notification

+The possession of non FDA approved nicotine delivery devices or other tobacco products or tobacco related paraphernalia, including but not limite to cigarettes, cigarette holders, smokeless tobacco, electronic cigarettes, vape pens, gum, mints, breath strips, nicotine hand gel, dissolvable tobacco, pipes, lighters, matches, and papers is prohibited on school property.
+In addition to the penalty, the products will be confiscated & destroyed by the Third Offense (and all subsequent Offenses) 2 days Out of School Suspension Parent Notification Notification to sports & activity directors In addition to the penalty, the products will be confiscated & destroyed by the Dean of Students and/or administrator.
+MIAA Penalty s) Inappropriate Bus Conduct. s) Possible suspension Possible privilege denied Parent/guardian of record notification t) False Alarm t) Parent/guardian of record notification Up to five school days suspension Notification to fire dept. and/or police Possible fines Possible community service required Possible expulsion by Principal u) Computer Use Violation/Misuse u) Consequences range from demerits to suspension Up to 10 (ten) days suspension Potential suspension of Computer Privileges